-A total of \$24,282 was expended and/or encumbered to cover the costs of lodging, group meals, and travel for trial court participants at "train the trainer" programs, course design workshops, and faculty development programs, some of which are foundational for new faculty and some of which are designed to support specific courses or programs, including the NJO and Judicial College programs.
+A total of \$36,712 was expended and/or encumbered to cover the costs of lodging, group meals, and travel for trial court participants at "train the trainer" programs, course design workshops, and faculty development programs, some of which are foundational for new faculty and some of which are designed to support specific courses or programs, including the NJO and judicial college programs.
 Funds also are used for meeting room rental, audiovisual equipment and other such program-related rentals, and participant materials.

-Current CJER faculty development programs include (1) critical course and/or program-specific faculty development (e.g., NJO, the B. E. Witkin Judicial College, and the Institute for Court Management); (2) design workshops for new or updated courses under development, such as regional one-day and orientation/institute courses; (3) advanced faculty development courses that allow faculty to work on more complex faculty skills; and (4) short lunchtime webinars for advanced faculty on discrete faculty-development topics.
-Because of the Faculty Development Fundamentals course provided in previous years, many new courses have been developed by the participants, and those courses are now offered statewide under the local court training initiative.
+Current CJER faculty development programs include:

+• Critical course and/or program-specific faculty development (e.g., NJO, the B. E. Witkin Judicial College, Qualifying Ethics, and the Institute for Court Management);

+- Design workshops for new or updated courses under development, such as regional one-day and orientation/institute courses; - Advanced faculty development courses that allow faculty to work on more complex faculty skills; and - Short lunchtime webinars for advanced faculty on discrete faculty-development topics.